“Buying into a franchise? Before you get into it, know how you are going to get out of it!”

 As I said above, there are some very good franchise operations in Australia.
 We have such a strict Code of Conduct for both parties in a franchise, there is no excuse for a prospective franchisee NOT having their eyes open before they sign up.

-Always speak to existing franchisees and see how they are going, and if possible, franchisees who have left the franchise.
+Always speak to existing franchisees before you complete the contract.
+Find out how they are going, and if possible talk to franchisees who have left the franchise.
 Under the Act the franchisor must provide details in their disclosure document for you to do this.

 The Franchising Code of Conduct is a mandatory industry code across Australia that regulates the conduct of franchising participants towards each other.
-View The Franchising Code of Conduct CLICK HERE
+Copies are available online from the ACCC website.

 All the best, John